 |---|---|---|---|---|---|

-Amounts, caps, and residency rules can change.
-Always confirm with the relevant state revenue office before committing.
+Amounts, caps and residency rules can change.
+Every row above was read from the issuing revenue office on 13 August 2026, and each state's section below carries the source URL.
+Always confirm with the relevant revenue office before committing.

 Federal Schemes That Stack With State Grants